wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 **Mapping**:
 The function assigns a vector to each point in the domain.
 #### Vector Field Representation
+A vector field can be visualized as an array of vectors, one at each point in the domain.
+	This array is continuous, meaning that as you move smoothly through the domain, the vectors change smoothly as well.
+		 This continuous distribution of vectors describes how the vector quantity varies over space.

 A Vector Field is [[Derivatives#Continuities Continuity|Continuous]] if its components are continuous.

 A vector field in $R^2$ can be represented in either of two equivalent ways.